erivaldho/Erivaldho/README.md

 ### Hi there 👋
-my name is Erivaldho
+my name is Erivaldho ✏
-- Brazilian (BR)
+- Brazilian (BR) 👐
-- he/his
+- he/his 😃
+- trabalho como segundo secretário de uma oficina mecanica 🔧
 <!--
 **erivaldho/Erivaldho** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.